 Today Beth is still competing at the highest level and is a great asset to any rider who is looking for coaching from an extremely passionate equestrian.
 Beth is also successful in training riders and horses in the Hunter and Equitation divisions, guiding one of her students to win the CET Medal Finals at the Royal Agricultural Winter Fair.
 Beth was also the leading trainer of the Ultimate Hunter Challenge and has twice been named Coach of the Year in Canada.

-Beth is Chef d’Equipe for the North American Young Riders Team and oversees the National Talent ID Program.
-Along with her committee Beth identifies up and coming talent for Canada’s future team riders.
+Beth has acted as Chef d’Equipe for the North American Young Riders Team and oversaw the National Talent ID Program.
+Beth identifies up and coming talent for Canada’s future team riders.
 She is also a member of the High Performance Committee that selects our team riders for international and major games competitions.
 Canadian Grand Prix riders have elected Beth as their Grand Prix rider representative to the Jump Canada Board for the past 8 years as well as the FEI Competitions Approval Committee representing Canada.
+In October 2015 Beth was appointed Jump Canada’s Young Rider Development Program Advisor, a position she held until 2019.
+During Beths tenure with the team, Canada won an unprecedented number of medals.
+Including in 2017 when the Canadian Senior Young Riders team swept the podium individually, a feat that had never been done before.

-As of October 2015 Beth has been appointed Jump Canada’s Young Rider Development Program Advisor.
-Equine Canada High Performance Director, Amie O’Shaughnessy says “Young riders are the future of the sport, and it is crucial that they receive the necessary support and mentorship to thrive.
+Former Equine Canada High Performance Director, Amie O’Shaughnessy says “Young riders are the future of the sport, and it is crucial that they receive the necessary support and mentorship to thrive.
 Beth is not only a veteran show jumping rider, she has a true talent for coaching and bringing out the best in young riders.”
+Beth additionally sits on the board for Equestrian Canada, and The Royal Agricultural Winter Fair.

 Beth’s greatest joy is competing.
 She feels privileged to work with and coach so many aspiring equestrians.